Welcome to the Michigan Legal Help Website!

 Start by searching for the information you need.
 You can use the search box at the top of the page.
 Or, you can click on a subject area under “Self Help Tools.”

-To use the search box, type your legal problem in the box that says, “Search for your legal problem.”
+To use the search box, click the magnifying glass in the top right and then type your legal problem in the box that says, “search for your legal issue.”
 Try using just a few words, not a whole sentence.
 For example, instead of “My landlord hasn’t returned my security deposit,” use “security deposit.”
 Then hit “enter” on your keyboard, or click on the magnifying glass next to the search bar.
-If your search works, you will get a list of Articles, Forms, Toolkits, and a Toolkit Guide.
+If your search works, you will get a list of Articles, Forms, and Toolkits.
 If your search doesn’t work, try a different word or phrase, or search by subject area instead.

-To search by subject area, look under Self Help Tools for the area that covers your legal problem.
+To search by subject area, look under Self-Help Tools for the area that covers your legal problem.
 For example, if you want to learn about divorce, click on “Family.”
-Then your screen will have a list of Articles, Forms, Toolkits and a Toolkit Guide about that subject.
+Then your screen will have a list of Articles, Forms, and Toolkits about that subject.

 When you see a list of results you can filter them so there are fewer to choose from.
 You can filter by Content Type or by Legal Issue.
 For example, if you only want to see articles, click on Articles under Content Type.
 If you only want to see forms, click on Forms.
-If you only want to see things about eviction, click on eviction under Legal Issue.
+If you only want to see things about child support, click on child support under Legal Issue.
 You can see more results by clicking the “next” button at the end of the list.

-If there is a Toolkit for your legal problem, it is the best place to start.
+If there is a toolkit for your legal problem, it is the best place to start.
 Toolkits have Articles, Common Questions, Forms, and other resources.
 Some toolkits have Checklists which are step-by-step instructions telling you what to do after you have filled out forms.
-Toolkit guides help you find the right toolkit.

 Whether you are looking at a Toolkit, an Article, or a Form, your screen will have boxes on the right side to help you find more resources.
-These boxes can help you Find a Lawyer, Community Services, or a Self-Help Center in your county.
-You can also find Court Information here, if your legal problem is one that might end up in court.
+These boxes can help you find a Lawyer, a Self-Help Center, or other Community Services in your county.
+You can also find Information about Courts and Agencies here, if your legal problem is one that might end up in a court or agency.

-You can also search directly for these referrals.
-Under the heading Organizations and Courts, click on Find A Lawyer, Community Services, Court Information, or Self-Help Centers.
+You can also search directly for this information.
+Under the heading Organizations and Courts, click on Find A Lawyer, Self-Help Centers, Community Services, or Courts and Agencies.
 Select your county, and filter by what kind of legal problem you have.
 Click on the name of any organization or court to learn more.

 Thank you for taking the time to learn more about how to use the Michigan Legal Help website.
-For more information, read the User Guide.
+For more information, you can look at the User Guide.
 Good luck!